 Music in the Vines

-Our Spring lineup features the return of Grammy winner Trey Hensley to the Crush Pad following his sold-out performance in February.
+Join us this Spring at Marked Tree Vineyard.
+Our lineup features the return of Grammy winner Trey Hensley to the Crush Pad following his sold-out performance in February.
 We are also pleased to welcome one of world’s finest flat-picking guitarist, David Grier.
 We are proud to host the Gypsy Jazz sounds of the Hot Club of Asheville for their first return to the stage since Hurricane Helene.
 And we finish the spring series with the transatlantic folk band, Foreign Landers.

 Hot club of asheville